pegaltier/backtest-kit/docs/interfaces/IBroker.md

 onTrailingTakeCommit: (payload: BrokerTrailingTakePayload) => Promise<void>
 ```

+Called when a trailing take-profit update is committed.

 ### onBreakevenCommit

 ```ts
 onBreakevenCommit: (payload: BrokerBreakevenPayload) => Promise<void>
 ```

+Called when a breakeven stop is committed (stop loss moved to entry price).

 ### onAverageBuyCommit

 ```ts
 onAverageBuyCommit: (payload: BrokerAverageBuyPayload) => Promise<void>
 ```

+Called when a DCA (average-buy) entry is committed.